Allasani Peddana: Works

 is one of the fourteen Manus.
-Pravara, a pious Brahmin youth. goes to the Himalayas for sightseeing.
-In the Himalayas, a Gandharva woman called Varudhini falls in love with him, but Pravara rejects her love as he is already married.
-Knowing this, a Gandharva youth who was earlier rejected by Varudhini, assumes the form of Pravara and succeeds to win her love.
-To the couple is born Svarochi, the father of Svarochisha-manu.
+Pravara, a pious Brahmin youth. goes to the Himalayas for sightseeing, where a Gandharva woman called Varudhini falls in love with him.
+Pravara rejects her love as he is married.
+Knowing this, a Gandharva youth who was earlier rejected by Varudhini, assumes the form of Pravara and wins her love.
+The couple's child is Svarochi, the father of Svarochisha-manu.

-Some of his other famous works such as Harikathaasaaramu are untraceable now.
+Other works such as Harikathaasaaramu are untraceable now.